-Ph.D. student, Department of Earth Sciences
+Ph.D. candidate, Department of Earth Sciences

 Jerod’s research examines how life arose on primitive Earth from important organic compounds, created abiotically, and their self-assembly into chemical ecosystems that we now define as life.